BASEMENT WATERPROOFING SERVICES

 Boccia Inc. has been waterproofing basements on Long Island, in Queens, Nassau and Suffolk since its inception in 1955.
 They have completed literally thousands of jobs over that time and garnered a tremendous amount of knowledge and experience that is unrivaled in the industry.
 They have waterproofing systems still functioning today that were installed when President Eisenhower occupied the White House.

-When Boccia Inc. consultants design a waterproofing system for a basement, they consider all the potential sources of water intrusion from below grade.
-Drawing from years of experience, they survey and assess all of the basement elements and consider how they will perform under periods of heavy precipitation.
+When Boccia Inc. consultants design a basement waterproofing system, they consider all the potential sources of water intrusion from below grade.
+Drawing from years of experience, they survey and assess all of the basement elements and consider how they will perform under periods of heavy precipitation that could cause a damp or flooded basement.
 With this in mind, they design and recommend basement waterproofing systems that will keep the basement dry under these conditions.
 They know what will work and won’t work because their systems have been tested under every storm that long Island had been subjected to for decades!

 Experienced, knowledgeable Boccia Inc. professionals will then install these basement waterproofing systems with attention to details.
 They work as cleanly and efficiently as possible, attempting to limit disruption under the conditions of installation.
 Their goal is to do the job once and right because they stand behind all their work.
-The result is that Boccia Inc. has the absolute best reputation in the waterproofing industry throughout Long Island, from Queens to Nassau to Suffolk.
+The result is that Boccia Inc. is known as the best waterproofing company throughout Long Island, from Queens to Nassau to Suffolk.